SandeepSagarMadanu/Pnemonia-prediction-/README.md

 # Chest X-Ray Image Classification for Pneumonia Detection

-## 📌 About

-This project uses Convolutional Neural Networks (CNNs) to classify chest X-ray images as **Normal** or **Pneumonia**.
-It supports medical professionals by providing fast and accurate diagnosis assistance from radiology images.
-The model achieves high accuracy and is trained and tested using labeled X-ray datasets.

----

 ## 🧠 Problem Statement

 Pneumonia is a serious lung infection and can be life-threatening if not diagnosed early.
 Traditional manual diagnosis through X-rays is time-consuming and error-prone.
 This project aims to automate the process using deep learning to improve accuracy and speed of detection.